 - All elevators should operate electronically.
 Specifically, all elevator doors must open and close automatically and have a reopening feature to stop and reopen the elevator door immediately if a passenger is entering the elevator without physical contact.

-- All call buttons in elevators are centered at 42 inches above floor level and must feature visual signals to display when each call is recorded and answered.
+- All call buttons in elevators are centered at 42 inches above floor level, have a minimum diameter of .75 inches and are required to be illuminated at all times.
+Buttons must feature visual signals to display when each call is recorded and answered.

 - All elevators must have control features such as buttons, visual, tactile, and braille control designators.

 - Braille plates are also required on all entrance jams as well as hall stations.

 - The minimum amount of time elevators doors must stay open for entry is 3 seconds.